 Where is Blarney Castle: Blarney Castle is located just outside Cork City.
 Cork is located in the southwest of Ireland, in the province of Munster, along the River Lee and near the country’s southern coast.

 What to Expect when visiting Blarney Castle: Blarney Castle is a medieval fortress and is one of the best Irish castles for tourists visiting Ireland.
 Here, you’ll find the famous Blarney Stone, which, according to Irish legend, grants the “gift of the gab” – the power of eloquence and persuasive speech – to those who kiss it; doing so involves leaning backward over a high drop, adding a thrilling twist to this beloved Irish tradition.
-Though much of the interior is now in ruins, the massive stone tower still stands proudly, surrounded by beautiful gardens, and mysterious rock formations.
+Though much of the interior of Blarney Castle is now in ruins, the massive stone tower still stands proudly, surrounded by beautiful gardens, and mysterious rock formations.

 - Explore Co.
 Cork, Blarney Castle & Gardens, Charles Fort, Kinsale, Cobh with its Titanic Museum.
 Shop, sample Stout and seafood, and explore winding streets with painted shops, pubs, and cafes.
 Book this ultimate Cork Tour which includes a visit to Blarney Castle at exceptional value now!